KanzaFatima/post-install-config/README.md

 <img src="https://i.imgur.com/7yNI5Gi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-End user can choose the problem about what they are going to need help with, and to do this go to the Admin Panel -> Manage -> Help Topics
+End users can choose the problem they need help with.
+To do this go to the Admin Panel -> Manage -> Help Topics

 Business Critical Outage